 Deemed a charismatic and iconic personality by many, he was dubbed “Africa’s Che Guevara”.
-That title was because of the Marxist-leaning approach he deployed in the development of his country.
+That title was because of the Marxist-Leninist approach he deployed in the development of his country.
 Basically, Sankara viewed the development of Burkina Faso as an extension of a broader pan-Africanist vision.

 Before his assassination and the subsequent overthrow of his government during a military coup, he contended for his country’s full breakaway from France while working towards his pan-Africanist goal.
 Sankara was survived by his wife, Mariam, and two children.

 The son of a Peul father and a Mossi, mother Thomas Sankara was born in 1949, in Yako, French colonial Upper Volta.
 Though his parents encouraged him to be a priest, Sankara chose a career in the military.